-My husband is a capable multi-tasker of course…regularly functioning in emergent situtations, intubating, medicating, thinking off the top of his head, calmly (pretty sure he could qualify for a ‘cool under pressure’ award)….
+My husband is a capable multi-tasker of course…regularly functioning in emergent situations, intubating, medicating, and thinking off the top of his head, calmly (pretty sure he could qualify for a ‘cool under pressure’ award)…

 But teach HIS kids morning and afternoon, dealing with my minute-by-minute schedule?
 Mwahahaha.

-Apparently I have my doubts…or perhaps, more than anything, I am revealing my mama bear, gotta be in control of the kids side…and maybe it’s time to practice that ‘let the dad do his thing‘ role….That effort that is required if you actually want your husband’s help; if you don’t want help, don’t let him do things on his own without your wifely guidance.
+Apparently, I have my doubts…or perhaps, more than anything, I am revealing my mama bear, gotta be in control of the kid’s side…and maybe it’s time to practice that ‘let the dad do his thing’ role…That effort is required if you actually want your husband’s help; if you don’t want help, don’t let him do things on his own without your wifely guidance.
 Then you’ll be free to do everything your way, by YOURSELF.

-I’ve had years to understand how each kid tackles their topic, how they interact with each other, what to do with each when the other is busy, or requiring my help.
+I’ve had years to understand how each kid tackles their topic, how they interact with each other, and what to do with each when the other is busy or requires my help.
 I know when I hear complaining or when I hear honest confusion.
 So I’ve got experience, right?